testit-tms/adapters-python/testit-adapter-behave/README.md

         * 1 - in this mode, the adapter sends all results to the test run without filtering.
         * 2 - in this mode, the adapter creates a new test run and sends results to the new test run.

-    * `certValidation` - it enables/disables certificate validation. `certValidation` is optional.
+    * `certValidation` - it enables/disables certificate validation.
+Default value - true.

+    * `automaticCreationTestCases` - mode of automatic creation test cases.
+Default value - false.
+The adapter supports following modes:
+        * true - in this mode, the adapter will create a test case linked to the created autotest (not to the updated autotest).
+        * false - in this mode, the adapter will not create a test case.

     * `tmsProxy` - it enables debug mode. `tmsProxy` is optional.